shapelets/khiva/doc/sphinx/source/text/faq.rst

     1. **Does tsa support different time series lengths?**

        Yes, it supports different time series lengths.
-However, they need to be executed separetely.
+However, they need to be executed separately.

     2. **Is it possible to extract features from rolling/shifted time series?**

-       Yes, You just have to transform your data into one of the supported tsa :ref:`data-formats-label`.
+       Yes, you just have to transform your data into one of the supported TSA :ref:`data-formats-label`.
-       Then, you get a DataFrame with the rolled time series, that you can pass to tsa.
+       Then, you get a DataFrame with the rolled time series, that you can pass to TSA.

     3. **How can I use tsa?**